chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/operators-and-expressions/collection-expressions.md

 # Restrictions
 Collection expressions cannot be used:
 * Where a compile-time constant is expected
-* The default value for a method argument
+* As the default value for a method argument

 # Creating Collection Types that Support Collection Expressions
 1. Write a `Create` method that: